fredbi/go-experiments/go-openapi/json-document.md

 `Nodes` describe the hierarchy of the JSON document.

-We need a `Context` to (optionally) keep the full parsing context and point accurately to errors or warnings.
+Further, we need a `Context` to (optionally) keep the full parsing context and point accurately to errors or warnings.

-The `Document` acts lazily: strings and number remain [stores.Reference]` or `[]byte` until explicitly used.
+The `Document` acts lazily: strings and number remain [stores.Handle]`s or `[]byte` until explicitly used.

-> TODO: rename stores.Reference to stores.Handle as it may sow confusion with JSON References.
+The `Document` interns strings used as keys (perhaps provide this as an option that may be disabled).

 ```go
 // DocumentFactory receives the desired settings to produce [Document]s in an efficient way.